 You can get approved for a loan within minutes with interest rates as low as 4.8%.
 Applications don’t impact your credit score, either.
 They’ll only check your score after you’ve accepted a loan offer.

-Overall, I highly recommend BlueVine to any small business owner looking to get a loan or open a business checking account.
-With the 1% APY on balances of $100,000 or less, it makes it perfect for newer owners looking for a solid checking account.
+Overall, I highly recommend BlueVine to any small business owner who needs a loan or business checking account.
+The 1% APY on balances of $100,000 or less is hard to beat.

 How to Find the Best Online Business Bank Account for You